The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

 Classical mechanics with just the fundamental dynamical laws (expressed in equations (\ref{HE})) are time-symmetric.
 Introducing the probability measure takes care of the Easy Part of the problem of irreversibility, but to solve the Hard Part of the problem---the retrodiction to the past, we need to explicitly introduce something that breaks the time symmetry.
 PH is a simple postulate that does the job.
 The bullet points about energy shell, macrostate partition, unique correspondence, and the dominance of thermal equilibrium are supposed to follow from the basic postulates about fundamental dynamics (including the structure of the Hamiltonian function) and the probability measure.
 Adapting the terminology of \cite{albert2015after} and \cite{loewer2016mentaculus}, we call the collection of basic postulates the \textit{Classical Mentaculus}:

-If the uniform measure is given a status of objective probability, it delivers more than just the Second Law.
+This account therefore assigns probability 1 to the initial macrostate.
+If the probability distribution is given a status of objective probability, it delivers more than just the Second Law.
 It provides an exact probability for any proposition formulable in the language of phase space.
 This is the reason that Albert and Loewer regard the Mentaculus as providing a ``probability map of the world.''
 Hence, the Mentaculus has an ambitious scope: it is possible to recover all the non-fundamental regularities, including the special science laws (such as laws of economics), and other arrows of time such as the epistemic arrow, the records arrow, the influence arrow, and the counterfactual arrow.

 Whether the Albert-Loewer project can succeed in their ambitious goal of recovering all the non-fundamental regularities and arrows of time is an interesting question.
 Nonetheless, the Classical Mentaculus as formulated provides an underpinning for the thermodynamic arrow of time.
-Given the universality and importance of the Second Law, the Mentaculus should be taken as a serious contender as a promising framework for the structure of fundamental physical theory.
-In the next subsection, we examine how to adapt the Classical Mentaculus to the quantum domain.
-In \S3, we discuss the suggestion that the Past Hypothesis should be taken as a candidate fundamental law as well as some ramifications of the more ambitious project.
+Given the universality and importance of the Second Law, the Mentaculus should be taken as a serious contender for a promising framework of the structure of a fundamental physical theory.
+In the next subsection, I examine how to adapt the Classical Mentaculus to the quantum domain.
+In \S3, I discuss the suggestion that PH should be taken as a candidate fundamental law and some ramifications of the more ambitious project.